hesptech/rhouse_test/README.md

 lib/utils: are used for common helpers used across the app, for instance, helper functions, and extension methods.

-Folder lib/widgets folder: contains Flutter widgets used in more than oncea (common Widgets).
+Folder lib/widgets folder: contains Flutter widgets used in more than once (common Widgets).